rajparad/tempo-run/README.md

 }
 ```

-4. Make sure your Spotify app is configured to redirect to your server's callback.php properly.

-5. Build and run on a physical iOS device (location tracking requires real hardware).
+Build and run on a real iOS device (location tracking requires hardware).

-## 🌎 External APIs Used

-**Spotify Web API**
-- 🔹 Authentication (OAuth 2.0)
-- 🔹 Playback control, now playing info, queue control.

-**Groq AI API** (via custom PHP server)
-- 🔹 Used as backup BPM estimation when Spotify lacks audio features.

-**SongBPM.com Scraping**
-- 🔹 If BPM cannot be found via Spotify or Groq, a simple web scraper fetches from SongBPM.com.

-🚀 ✨ Built with love, music, and a lot of running shoes 👟.
+---

+For questions or access, contact: **sanyachawla75@gmail.com**